benwiz/sasha/README.md

 - A Zing service needs to consume the People topic and toggle lights (and music) accordingly.
   - Toggle on camera when home.
   - Trust visual data over gps data.
+  - Maybe ony turn on camera when GPS is at home.

+- Important "nice-to-have" stuff
   - Update README for new structure.
 Include all inputs and outputs either as files or in README.

-- Important "nice-to-have" stuff
   - Cognito authorizer, might have to be a custom authorizer.
 For: `/`, `/map`, and `/sns`.
   - Don't require extra logic in `update-dynamo` for string formatting and null handling
   - Alexa skill: what voice actions are Sasha specific?
 "Come here" for a autonomous vehicle.